 “We are proud to be supporting the Space Apps Challenge once again this year.
 The work of NASA in the area of earth observation is driving a great deal of innovation and computing needs to support that.
 We are always impressed with the results from the challenge and in highlighted the immense value available from space data at this time.”
 Robert Jenkins, CEO @ CloudSigma

-CloudSigma is thrilled to be a part of the opportunity to help build solutions to global challenges for six years!
+CloudSigma is happy to be a part of the opportunity to help build solutions to global challenges for six years!
 We are looking forward to seeing the innovation that comes out of this year’s competition.
 Our hope is that, with CloudSigma’s public cloud platform as a backbone, this year’s winners will address today’s top challenges on Earth and in space.

 NASA experts will then review these nominations to select the top 30 projects.
 NASA experts will choose the global winners based on information from their project pages.